ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

-Upon learning that the session has been terminated, the endpoint MUST reset the send side and abort reading on the receive side of all unidirectional and bidirectional streams associated with the session (see Section 2.4 of
+Upon learning that the session has been terminated, the endpoint MUST reset the send side and abort reading on the receive side of all unidirectional and bidirectional streams associated with the session (see {{Section 2.4 of !RFC9000}}) using the WT_SESSION_GONE error code; it MUST NOT send any new datagrams or open any new streams.

-{{!RFC9000}}) using the WT_SESSION_GONE error code; it MUST NOT send any new datagrams or open any new streams.
+To terminate a session with a detailed error message, an application MAY provide such a message for the WebTransport endpoint to send in an HTTP capsule

-To terminate a session with a detailed error message, an application MAY send an HTTP capsule {{HTTP-DATAGRAM}} of type WT_CLOSE_SESSION (0x2843).
+{{HTTP-DATAGRAM}} of type WT_CLOSE_SESSION (0x2843).
 The format of the capsule SHALL be as follows:

 ~~~
 WT_CLOSE_SESSION Capsule {